Jason-Joannou/FSD-2024/api_microservice/docs/index.md

 ## Getting Started

-To get started with the Public API, explore the available endpoints and learn how to interact with them to integrate our analysis tools into your applications.
+To get started with the Public API, explore the available endpoints and learn how to interact with them to integrate our analysis and visualization tools into your applications.

-## API Endpoints

-- **Endpoint 1**: Description of the first endpoint.
-- **Endpoint 2**: Description of the second endpoint.
-- **Endpoint 3**: Description of the third endpoint.

-For detailed usage instructions and examples, refer to the [API Documentation](link-to-detailed-api-docs).
+For detailed usage instructions and examples, refer to the [API Documentation](./api/endpoints.md).